MihkelMK/obsidian-project-tasks/README.md

 - **Parallel Execution** (default): Sibling tasks at the same nesting level all depend on their parent task and can execute in parallel
 - **Sequential Execution**: Each child task depends on the previous sibling task

+**Dependency Direction**: Controls the direction of dependencies between parent and child tasks.
+- **Top-Down** (default): Children depend on parents - child tasks wait for their parent task to complete before they can start
+- **Bottom-Up**: Parents depend on children - parent tasks wait for all their child tasks to complete before they can be marked as done

 These settings can be configured in the plugin settings or overridden per-file using front matter.

 ### Clear Task ID's